TEJMaster/CSC413-Final-Project/Task1_Movie_Review_Categorization/baseline/README.md

 - **Sentiment Analysis using RNN-LSTM**: This repository demonstrates sentiment analysis using Recurrent Neural Networks (RNN) with Long Short-Term Memory (LSTM) units, employing the Google News Word2Vec model for word embeddings.
 [GitHub Repository](https://github.com/saadarshad102/Sentiment-Analysis-RNN-LSTM)

-- **Sentiment Analysis with Transformers**: This project implements sentiment analysis utilizing the BERT model from the Transformers library, providing a step-by-step guide on data preprocessing, model training, evaluation, and sample predictions.
-[GitHub Repository](https://github.com/Guacamoley/Transformers-Sentiment-Analysis)

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.